mattgwagner/New-Machine/README.md

 # Vagrant Info

-For now, I'm focusing my efforts on VirtualBox as the hypervisor of choice.
-Probably would work with Hyper-V, too, but I'd need to adapt the box creation piece via Packer.
+Most of my builds now target Hyper-V as my hypervisor of choice, but should generally still work with VirtualBox or another target.
+Check out Packer Post-Processors for modifying for other targets [https://www.packer.io/docs/post-processors]

 Depending on OS, follow instructions at vagrantup.com for installing + VirtualBox.